 When we first obtain Personal Data from you, or when you take a new service or product from us, we will give you the opportunity to tell us if you do or do not want to receive information from us about other services or products (as applicable).
-You can normally do this by ticking a box on an application form or contract.
+You can normally do this by ticking a box on an application form or contract, or if making a booking by phone we will ask you for your consent verbally at that time.
 You may change your mind at any time by emailing us at the address below.

 1. Collecting Information

 We may collect Personal Data about you from a number of sources, including the following:

 1.1.
 From you when you agree to take a service or product from us, in which case this may include your contact details, date of birth, how you will pay for the product or service and your bank details.